To Argue, Argument, Argumentation, Argumentative:

 “We can actually win or lose arguments” (1980, p.
 4)

-Lakoff and Johnson refer to the “concept argument”.
-If the preceding conclusion is correct, there is not just one but two concepts of argument.
-To argue2 and argument2 may be associated with a kind of war; but what about argument1 and to argue1?
+Lakoff and Johnson call this “the concept argument”.
+If the preceding conclusion is correct, then, there are not one but two concepts of argument.
+To argue2 and argument2 may be associated with some kind of war; but what about argument1 and to argue1?

 French argumenter, argument, argumentation